 CB1 and CB2 Receptors, How Deep is the Science?

-Did you know that there is a system in our bodies comprised of receptors that interact exclusively with cannabinoids like CBD and THC.
+Did you know that there is a system in our bodies comprised of receptors that interact exclusively with cannabinoids like CBD and THC?
 While decades of Cannabis prohibition will ferociously debate this claim, this system does indeed exist.
-It’s known as the Endocannabinoid System (ECS), and it is the catalyst behind the many benefits CBD.
+It’s known as the Endocannabinoid System (ECS).

-To understand how CBD works and to fully comprehend the benefits it can deliver, it’s crucial that you first understand the Endocannabinoid System.
+To understand how CBD works and to fully comprehend how it delivers; it’s crucial that you first understand the Endocannabinoid System.